Ralim/IronOS/Documentation/Settings.md

 ### Setting: Display orientation

-If the display should rotate automatically or if it should be fixed into Left or Right handed mode.
+If the display should rotate automatically or if it should be fixed into Left or Right handed orientation.

 On device help text: